Policies and operating guidelines

 - End tied with the mid-ship cleat in line with the northwestern dock cleat.
 (Any further forward and the boat may ground on rocks at a -1 ft tide.)

-Operators must check with Chris Grech and/or Eric Fitzgerald for instruction on where R/V Paragon should be docked on return.
+Unless docking at E dock, operators must check with Chris Grech and/or Eric Fitzgerald for instruction on where R/V Paragon should be docked on return.
 This is required so as not to block the scheduled arrival or departure of other vessels.

 2. Vessel Access:

 - Operators will be notified of the combination to the door on R/V Paragon.

 - In addition, the R/V Paragon door combo and Zephyr dock key will be stored in a safe box mounted just outside and to the right of B247 (Steve Etchemendy’s office).

 - Operators will be notified of the combination to the safe box.

 - The key for the Zephyr dock must be returned to the safe box.

 To operate the R/V Paragon requires handling skills, good judgment, attention to detail and diligence.
 First and foremost, an operator is responsible for the safety of those onboard and for the condition of the boat.
 The privilege to operate R/V Paragon can be suspended or revoked at any point at the discretion of the Director of DMO.
 Circumstances that warrant review include, but are not limited to:

 - Negligence in the upkeep and maintenance of R/V Paragon